NathanaelA/nativescript-permissions/src/README.md

 In NativeScript when using the permissions names/strings in your code; they are accessed as: android.**Manifest**.permission.PERMISSION_NAME rather than the android.permission.PERMISSION_NAME that you would put inside the manifest and are listed on the Android documentation site listed above.

 The Android manifest that you need to put the permissions in also is located at `/app/App_Resources/Android/main/res/AndroidManifest.xml`

+If you need the Android `WRITE_SETTINGS` permission, and other permissions; you need to make TWO separate permission calls.
+The `WRITE_SETTINGS` permission must be requested by itself, as it has a different permission path to make it work...